Common name: Wood betony

 Characteristics: Wood betony is a perennial herb that grows in grasslands in temperate and warm regions including Europe, the Mediterranean, North and South America, Southwestern Asia, and Southern Africa (Šliumpaitė et al., 2003).
 Wood betony is common in Lithuania commonly growing in outer woods and dry grassland.

 History: Wood betony was one of the most popular medicinal herbs in ancient Greek and Roman times (Wood, 1997).
 Antonius Musa, physician to the Emperor Augustus, wrote a book claiming 47 uses for wood betony.
 Wood betony has a deep history of use in herbalism in European herbalism (Watts, 2007).
 It was sown around the house in ancient times to protect it from witchcraft.
 The Anglo-Saxon Herbal mentions it as a shield against ‘frightful goblins that go by night and terrible sights and dreams’.
 Although this description seems a little far fetched, it’s traditional use includes poor sleep and nightmares (Bartram, 2013).
 A Cumbrian recommendation is to drink wood betony tea for indigestion and in Somerset the tea was used to treat headaches.
 Next to vervain, wood betony was the most precious remedy for early herbalists in Europe.
-Both vervain and wood betony have been highly under studied by scientists considering their integral importance in Western herbalism.

 Science: There is very little science on wood betony, one study found extracts had anti-oxidant activity in ex vivo assays (Šliumpaitė et al., 2013).

 Safety: Wood betony is safe to us, even for the young, old, pregnant, or breast feeding.

 Dosage: Dose is 5-60 drops of tincture 3-4 times daily.